izotope115/JS_Encryption_App/README.md

 set initially when uploading the file.

 **Install**
-Simple fork the repo and run the index.html file.
+Simply fork the repo and run the index.html file.